Jerin06/applied-ds-capstone/README.md

 # coursera-capstone-project

-This Project is part of the IBM Data Science Professional Certificate under the module 'Applied Data Science Capstone'.
+This Project is part of the module 'Applied Data Science Capstone' under the IBM Data Science Professional Certificate.